Acyl-lysine deacylase

-Thus, the two substrates of this enzyme are N6-acyl-L-lysine and H_{2}O, whereas its two products are carboxylate and L-lysine.
+For example, the enzyme characterised from rat kidney converts acetyllysine to lysine and acetic acid:

+In some cases, the lysine is incorporated in proteins and the enzyme class is called the sirtuins, a type of protein deacetylase.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N6-acyl-L-lysine amidohydrolase.
 Other names in common use include epsilon-lysine acylase, and 6-N-acyl-L-lysine amidohydrolase.
-This enzyme participates in lysine degradation.